FACTBOX-How will the contest to replace Liz Truss as UK prime minister work? | Politics

 FACTBOX-How will the contest to replace Liz Truss as UK prime minister work?

-- Any candidate running to be leader of the Conservative Party should have nominations from a minimum of 100 party lawmakers - Nominations will open on Thursday night and close at 1300 GMT on Monday
+- Any candidate running to be leader of the Conservative Party should have nominations from a minimum of 100 party lawmakers. - Nominations opened on Thursday night and close at 1300 GMT on Monday.

-- If a second vote is needed (indicative), this will be held between 1730 and 1930 on Monday The result will be announced at 2000 GMT. - The party members' ballot will close at 1000 GMT on Friday, Oct.
-28 and the result will be announced the same day
+- If a second (indicative) vote is needed, this will be held between 1730 GMT and 1930 GMT on Monday.
+The result will be announced at 2000 GMT. - The party members' ballot will close at 1000 GMT on Friday, Oct.
+28 and the result will be announced the same day.

+WHAT ABOUT A GENERAL ELECTION? - The contest to replace Truss as prime minister is an internal Conservative Party process and does not need a national vote of the wider British public, commonly known as a general election.

+- Opposition parties have called for a general election, saying the Conservatives have shown themselves unfit to govern. - But the government chooses when to hold an election, and the deadline to hold one isn't until January 2025.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)